DonDraper04/MERN-To-Do-list/README.md

 The application is connected to a MongoDB database.
 Before running the application, you will need to set up a MongoDB instance and provide the connection string.
 Steps:

-   *Setup MongoDB: Create a database on MongoDB.
-   *Configure Connection: In the backend directory, create a .env file *Add Connection String: Inside the .env file, add the following line:
+   *Setup MongoDB: Create a database on MongoDB , then create a collection and name it 'things' *Configure Connection: In the backend directory, create a .env file *Add Connection String: Inside the .env file, add the following line: